Titus: Siege of Jerusalem

 Meanwhile, the Jews had become embroiled in a civil war of their own by splitting the resistance in Jerusalem among several factions.
 The Sicarii, led by Menahem ben Judah, could hold on for long; the Zealots, led by Eleazar ben Simon, eventually fell under the command of the Galilean leader John of Gush Halav; and the other northern rebel commander, Simon Bar Giora, managed to gain leadership over the Idumeans.
 Titus besieged Jerusalem.
 The Roman Army was joined by the Twelfth Legion, which had been previously defeated under Cestius Gallus, and from Alexandria, Vespasian sent Tiberius Julius Alexander, governor of Egypt, to act as Titus' second in command.

 Titus surrounded the city with three legions (Vth, XIIth and XVth) on the western side and one (Xth) on the Mount of Olives to the east.
 He put pressure on the food and water supplies of the inhabitants by allowing pilgrims to enter the city to celebrate Passover and then refusing them egress.
 Jewish raids continuously harassed the Roman Army, one of which nearly resulted in Titus being captured.

 After attempts by Josephus to negotiate a surrender had failed, the Romans resumed hostilities and quickly breached the first and second walls of the city.
 To intimidate the resistance, Titus ordered deserters from the Jewish side to be crucified around the city wall.
 By that time the Jews had been exhausted by famine, and when the weak third wall was breached, bitter street fighting ensued.

 The Romans finally captured the Antonia Fortress and began a frontal assault on the gates of the Second Temple.
 As they breached the gate, the Romans set the upper and lower city aflame, culminating with the destruction of the Temple.
 When the fires subsided, Titus gave the order to destroy the remainder of the city, allegedly intending that no one would remember the name Jerusalem.
 The Temple was demolished, Titus's soldiers proclaimed him imperator in honour of the victory.

 Jerusalem was sacked and much of the population killed or dispersed.
 Josephus claims that 1,100,000 people were killed during the siege, most of whom were Jewish.
 Josephus's death toll assumptions are rejected as impossible by modern scholarship since about a million people then lived in the Land of Israel, half of them Jewish, and sizable Jewish populations remained in the area after the war was over, even in the hard-hit region of Judea.
-However, 97,000 were captured and enslaved, including Simon Bar-Giora and John of Gischala.
+However, 97,000 were captured and enslaved, including Simon bar Giora and John of Gischala.
 Many fled to areas around the Mediterranean Sea.
 Titus reportedly refused to accept a wreath of victory, as he claimed that he had not won the victory on his own but had been the vehicle through which their God had manifested His wrath against His people.

-The Jewish diaspora during the Temple's destruction, according to Josephus, was in Parthia (Persia), Babylonia (Iraq), and Arabia, and some were beyond the Euphrates and in Adiabene (Kurdistan).
+The Jewish diaspora during the Temple's destruction, according to Josephus, was in Parthia (Persia), Babylonia (Iraq), and Arabia, and some were beyond the Euphrates and in Adiabene.